Monitoring Plasma Arc Welding (PAW) Using a Weld Camera

 (courtesy www.substech.com)

-How Weld Cameras Can Improve PAW
+How Weld Cameras Can Improve Plasma Arc Welding

 Weld Cameras allow Plasma Arc Welding to be monitored remotely, providing several key benefits.
 Operators can: